 Most people know they need homeowners insurance, but make the mistake of purchasing too little.
 A shocking 3 out of 5 Americans don’t have enough coverage, but worst of all — they have no idea how much coverage they need and are rudely awakened when things go pear-shaped.

-So when purchasing a homeowners insurance policy, it’s all about purchasing the right amount of insurance.
+So when purchasing a homeowners insurance policy, it’s all about purchasing the right amount of insurance and that means picking enough coverage in each category of your policy.

 How much dwelling coverage do you need?